-- Campus Catalog --Registration PriorityClosed Programs

 - Meal purchase is not required for on campus living.

-There are more than nine dining plans open to students, three are listed above.
+There are a variety dining plans open to students, three are listed above.
 For more information on dining options please visit the following website: http://www.sc.edu/dining/